 Consult the first year guide in the info for first year students International Bachelor in Psychology

 Mode of instruction

 8 2-hour lectures and 4 2-hour work group sessions.
 There are 4 work group sessions.
 A work group consists of 1 instructor and a maximum of 24 students (2 tutorial groups combined).
 Each work group meets weekly.
 This means that every student has 4 work group sessions in total.
-Attendance of the work groups is mandatory.
-The work groups provide an introduction into the preparing and delivering a written and verbal presentation about topics that have been and still are important in psychology.
+Attendance is mandatory.

 The work group grade is included in the calculation of the final grade.
 Assignments are used to check knowledge and understanding of the materials in the course book chapters under study.
-Instructors assess each assignment with a 10-point grading scheme.
+Instructors assess the answers as ‘good’, ‘pass’ or ‘fail’.
 An overall grade is awarded for participation and assignments.
-For information on how this grade is calculated, please the course workbook.
-The examination consists of 40 multiple-choice questions (MC), which test course objectives 1 and 2.
-The material for the MC exam is based on the literature (reading list) and lecture material (as indicated by the teacher).
-Course objective 3 is tested with the assignments in the practice sessions.
-There are assignments for each of the work group sessions.
-The grade for the work group sessions is included in the calculation of the final grade, with 70% weight for the MC exam and 30% weight for the final result of the practice sessions.
-The method for calculation of the final grade of the practice sessions is described in the workbook.
-However, for each (MC exam and final result of practice course) a minimum result of a 5 must be obtained.
+For information on how this grade is calculated, please the course work book.
+The examination consists of 40 multiple-choice questions.
+There are assignments for the work group sessions.
+The grade for the work group sessions is included in the calculation of the final grade.
+The method for calculation of the final grade is described in the work book.

 The Faculty of Social and Behavioural Sciences has instituted that instructors use a software programme for the systematic detection of plagiarism in students’ written work.
 In case of fraud disciplinary actions will be taken.
 Please see the information concerning fraud.